 The development of a preferred resolution strategy that best achieves the resolution objectives may depend on many factors such as the existing structure and business model, the need for recapitalisation or the degree of internal interconnectedness within the group.
-Factors that give rise to internal interconnectedness include centralised liquidity; hedging and risk management; cross-default clauses in financial contracts of individual group entities, which may cause intra-group contagion if they enable counterparties to terminate financial contracts on entry into resolution of an individual group entity; internal reinsurance contracts; and other links, such as financial guarantees or other operational interdependencies.
+While it is recognised that interconnectedness within insurance groups is relatively lower than that within banking groups, factors that may give rise to internal interconnectedness include; hedging and risk management; cross-default clauses in financial contracts of individual group entities, which may cause intra-group contagion if they enable counterparties to terminate financial contracts on entry into resolution of an individual group entity; internal reinsurance contracts; and other links, such as financial guarantees or other operational interdependencies.

-1. Identifying points of entry into resolution
+2.1 Identifying points of entry into resolution